Sexually transmitted infections

 Sexually transmitted infections (STIs) are infections that are spread primarily through person-to-person sexual contact.
 There are more than 30 different sexually transmissible bacteria, viruses and parasites.

-Several, in particular HIV and syphilis, can also be transmitted from mother to child during pregnancy and childbirth, and through blood products and tissue transfer.
+Several STIs, in particular HIV and syphilis, can also be transmitted from mother to child during pregnancy and childbirth, and through blood products or tissue transfer.